 The Altar of Burnt Offerings begins the journey of grace.
 The Altar of Incense completes it.

 Lauren, you mentioned the direct line that could be drawn between the brazen Altar of Burnt Offerings in the Outer Court and the golden Altar of Incense within the Holy Place.
-But in my view, it doesn’t stop there.
+But it doesn’t stop there.
 If you extend the line, it would reach into the Holy of Holies, to the Ark of the Covenant and its cover, the Mercy Seat.

 God said the Mercy Seat was where He would meet with His people (Ex 25:22).
 But note that Yom Kippur is the only time during the year any person would see the mercy seat.
 The High Priest could approach it on that one day, but only when it was veiled with an incense cloud and sprinkled with sacrificial blood.